Musee d’Orsay – the Smart Way to Buy Tickets Cheaper and Skip The Line!

 The museum is actually located in an old train station (called Gare d’Orsay), on the left bank of the Seine and it has an incredible architecture.
 It hosts a rich collection of Post-Impressionist and Impressionist art and some of the most famous names you will find there are Van Gogh, Renoir, Monet, Manet, Degas, Courbet – and this is just to name a few!
 You’ll love it, I promise!

-It also happens to be my favorite museums in Paris – and trust me, I’ve seen them all after living in the city for 2 years!
+It also happens to be my favorite museum in Paris – and trust me, I’ve seen them all after living in the city for 2 years!
 It’s really impressive and I really can’t wait to see it again – plus, it’s much easier to navigate than the Louvre!

 But because the d’Orsay Museum is so amazing and unmissable, this means there are also crowds of travellers there each and every day, regardless of the season.
 The average waiting time is around one hour – but in this post I’ll teach you how to skip the lines and save your precious vacation time!